seannyD/DnD_Cymraeg/DND_SRD_CYM/Chwarae y Gêm/Medraethau.md

 | 30    | +10      |
 |       |          |

+I bennu addasydd gallu heb ymgynghori â'r tabl, tynnwch 10 o'r sgôr gallu ac yna rhannwch y cyfanswm â 2 (talgrynnu i lawr).

+Oherwydd bod addaswyr gallu yn effeithio ar bron pob rhol ymosodiad, gwirio gallu, a thaflu arbed, mae addaswyr gallu yn dod i fyny mewn chwarae yn amlach na'u sgoriau cysylltiedig.

-To determine an ability modifier without consulting the table, subtract 10 from the ability score and then divide the total by 2 (round down).
+>  To determine an ability modifier without consulting the table, subtract 10 from the ability score and then divide the total by 2 (round down).
+>

-Because ability modifiers affect almost every attack roll, ability check, and saving throw, ability modifiers come up in play more often than their associated scores.
+>  Because ability modifiers affect almost every attack roll, ability check, and saving throw, ability modifiers come up in play more often than their associated scores.

-# Advantage and Disadvantage
+# Mantais ac Anfantais (Advantage and Disadvantage)

+Weithiau bydd gallu neu swyn arbennig yn dweud wrthych fod gennych fantais neu anfantais o ran gwiriad gallu, tafliad arbed, neu rhol ymosod.
+Pan fydd hynny'n digwydd, rydych chi'n rholio ail d20 pan fyddwch chi'n gwneud y rhol.
+Defnyddiwch y rhif uchaf o'r ddwy rolyn os oes gennych fantais, a defnyddiwch y rholyn isaf os oes gennych anfantais.
+Er enghraifft, os oes gennych chi anfantais a rholiwch 17 a 5, rydych chi'n defnyddio'r 5.
+Os oes gennych chi fantais yn lle hynny a rholiwch y rhifau hynny, rydych chi'n defnyddio'r 17.

+Os yw sawl effaith ar rhol a bod pob un yn rhoi mantais neu'n gosod anfantais arno, ni fyddwch yn rholio mwy nag un d20 ychwanegol.
+Os bydd dwy sefyllfa ffafriol yn rhoi mantais, er enghraifft, dim ond un d20 ychwanegol y byddwch yn ei rolio.

+Os bydd amgylchiadau yn peri i rhol fod o fantais ac anfantais, ystyrir nad oes genych y naill na'r llall, ac yr ydych yn rholio un d20.
+Mae hyn yn wir hyd yn oed os yw amgylchiadau lluosog yn gosod anfantais a dim ond un yn rhoi mantais neu i'r gwrthwyneb.
+Mewn sefyllfa o'r fath, nid oes gennych fantais nac anfantais.

+Pan fydd gennych fantais neu anfantais a bod rhywbeth yn y gêm, fel nodwedd Lwcus plant y Bryn, yn gadael i chi ail-rholio neu amnewid y d20, gallwch ail-rhonlio neu amnewid un yn unig o'r dis.
+Chi sy'n dewis pa un.
+Er enghraifft, os oes gan plentyn y Bryn fantais neu anfantais ar wiriad gallu ac yn rholio 1 a 13, gall defnyddio'r nodwedd Lwcus i ail-rolio'r 1.

+Byddwch fel arfer yn cael mantais neu anfantais trwy ddefnyddio galluoedd, acsiwnau neu swynau arbennig.
+Gall ysbrydoliaeth hefyd roi mantais cymeriad.
+Mae'r GM hefyd yn gallu penderfynu bod amgylchiadau'n dylanwadu ar rhol er mwyn rhoi mantais neu gosod anfantais.

-Sometimes a special ability or spell tells you that you have advantage or disadvantage on an ability check, a saving throw, or an attack roll.
+>  Sometimes a special ability or spell tells you that you have advantage or disadvantage on an ability check, a saving throw, or an attack roll.
 When that happens, you roll a second d20 when you make the roll.
 Use the higher of the two rolls if you have advantage, and use the lower roll if you have disadvantage.
 For example, if you have disadvantage and roll a 17 and a 5, you use the 5.
 If you instead have advantage and roll those numbers, you use the 17.
+>

-If multiple situations affect a roll and each one grants advantage or imposes disadvantage on it, you don't roll more than one additional d20.
+>  If multiple situations affect a roll and each one grants advantage or imposes disadvantage on it, you don't roll more than one additional d20.
 If two favorable situations grant advantage, for example, you still roll only one additional d20.
+>

-If circumstances cause a roll to have both advantage and disadvantage, you are considered to have neither of them, and you roll one d20.
+>  If circumstances cause a roll to have both advantage and disadvantage, you are considered to have neither of them, and you roll one d20.
 This is true even if multiple circumstances impose disadvantage and only one grants advantage or vice versa.
 In such a situation, you have neither advantage nor disadvantage.
+>

-When you have advantage or disadvantage and something in the game, such as the halfling's Lucky trait, lets you reroll or replace the d20, you can reroll or replace only one of the dice.
+>  When you have advantage or disadvantage and something in the game, such as the halfling's Lucky trait, lets you reroll or replace the d20, you can reroll or replace only one of the dice.
 You choose which one.
 For example, if a halfling has advantage or disadvantage on an ability check and rolls a 1 and a 13, the halfling could use the Lucky trait to reroll the 1.
+>

-You usually gain advantage or disadvantage through the use of special abilities, actions, or spells.
+>  You usually gain advantage or disadvantage through the use of special abilities, actions, or spells.
 Inspiration can also give a character advantage.
 The
+>

-GM can also decide that circumstances influence a roll in one direction or the other and grant advantage or impose disadvantage as a result.
+>  GM can also decide that circumstances influence a roll in one direction or the other and grant advantage or impose disadvantage as a result.

 # Proficiency Bonus